I.

 do not send anything besides.
 Free adaptations of established

 forms (sonnets, for instance) do not qualify.
-We will not bother
+We will not read

-to read poetry that is not strictly traditional in form.
-We began
+poetry that is not strictly traditional in form.
+We began accepting

-accepting poetry ONLY to accomodate those who understand and love
+poetry ONLY to accomodate those who understand and love what formal

 email